Matty-El/urban-attiva/README.md

     - STRIPE_WH_SECRET
     - USE_AWS = True

-15. Select Hide Config Vars and reopen the Deploy tab.
-16. Add and commit your changes in the CLI, then use the below to to deploy to Heroku :
--   git push Heroku main
-17. To connect your GitHub repository - select the Deploy tab and for Deployment method select "Connect to GitHub".
-Connect your GitHub account, ensure the correct profile name is displayed.
-Then add your repository name, search and select the correct repository.
-18. Under Automatic deploys enable automatic deployment.
-19. You can now open your app via the Heroku dashboard by clicking the 'Open app' button.
-Your site is now deployed but without static files.
+** TO MOVE **

 ### Amazon Web Services S3 Bucket
-1. If you don't already have an Amazon Web Services account create one.
+1. Create Amazon Web Services account if you don't already have one one.
-2. Log into your AWS account and search for S3 and create a new bucket, select 'allow public access'
+2. Navigate to AWS Management Console search for S3 and create a new bucket ensuring you uncheck 'Block all public access'.
-3. Under Properties go to static website hosting.
-Select enable typle index.html as index.html and save.
+3. Under Properties turn on static website hosting - selecting 'Use this bucket to host a website and enter index.html and error.html in the respecitve document fields.
-4. In Permissions, under CORS use :
+4. On the permissions tab under CORS configuration enter:
 -   [
   {
       "AllowedHeaders": [